broadinstitute/wfl/docs/md/dev-configuration.md

 Set by user, required by WFL deployment, the value is store in Vault.
 It's used to create a cookie store engine by WFL's default middleware.

+### `CROMWELL`

+Can be set by user, a string of Cromwell URL such as `https://cromwell-gotc-auth.gotc-prod.broadinstitute.org/`.
+If defined, WFL system tests will use this Cromwell URL to override the default ones from the code.

+**Note:** this is currently turned off for system tests for `Arrays` module as its `cromwell` field actually expects a Terra url which is inconsistent with other module tests.

 ### `GOOGLE_APPLICATION_CREDENTIALS`

 Path to a Service Account file, can be set by user.
 If provided, will dominate other variables and WFL